How long does it take to implement a projective measurement?: Discussion

 \section{Discussion}

-We have argued that a basic postulate of quantum theory, the instantaneous `collapse' of the wavefunction, is not applicable to macroscopic objects as soon as one takes into account physical considerations.
-Furthermore, based on intuitive physical reasons we derived a lower bound, Eq.~\eqref{eq Strasi Skoti Modi time}, which is in agreement with experimental reality.
-We now briefly discuss our results in a broader context.
+We have illustrated how basic physical concepts (in particular, the locality of interactions), which are absent from the axioms of quantum theory, can be fruitfully used to learn more about those very axioms.
+In particular, we found that a basic postulate of quantum theory, the instantaneous implementation of a projective measurement, is not applicable to macroscopic objects as soon as one takes into account physical considerations.
+Based on intuitive physical reasoning, we derived a lower bound, Eq.~\eqref{eq Strasi Skoti Modi time}, in agreement with experimental reality.
+By shedding some light on the abstract measurement postulate from a physical perspective, we hope it appears less confusing for students.
+At least we showed that, in trying to make sense of the measurement postulate, it is possible to introduce many modern and multi-faceted techniques of quantum theory.

-To be clear, we do not believe that the present insights have direct consequences on the \emph{philosophical} questions raised by the ingenious thought experiments of Schr\"odinger,\cite{Schroedinger1935a, Schroedinger1935b} Wigner,\cite{WignerInBook1961} and others.\cite{DeutschIJTP1985, HardyPRL1992, HardyPRL1993, BruknerInBook2017, FrauchigerRennerNC2018} Nevertheless, in the mathematical description of these thought experiments, cats or human observers are often modeled as two-level systems, which can be subjected to instantaneous measurements in any basis.
-It is then often stated that these assumptions are compatible, at least \emph{in principle}, with the laws of nature.
-We believe, however, that the present results raise serious doubts about the validity of this statement in our actual physical world.
+The present insights might have also consequences on the \emph{philosophical} questions raised by the ingenious thought experiments of Schr\"odinger,\cite{Schroedinger1935a, Schroedinger1935b} Wigner,\cite{WignerInBook1961} and others.\cite{DeutschIJTP1985, HardyPRL1992, HardyPRL1993, BruknerInBook2017, FrauchigerRennerNC2018} This is because in the mathematical description of these thought experiments cats, or human observers, are often modelled as two-level systems which may be subjected to instantaneous measurements in any basis.
+Whilst these assumptions are compatible \emph{in principle} with quantum theory, our analysis shows that they are incompatible with our actual physical world.

+It further remains an open question how tight our bound actually is.
+However, our bound is likely to be rather generous and real macroscopic quantum measurements are likely to take even longer.
+This is because we only took into consideration the time required for the information to be transferred from the system to the ancillae, and do not account for the time taken to process the information in the ancillae.